An OS designed for containers

 - Project Atomic (Red Hat) — 2014, trimmed RHEL/CentOS distributions for containers

 CoreOS has first mover and a strong community.
-Between 2014 and 2017 CoreOS is the reference choice for production container clusters for:
+It is the emerging reference choice for production container clusters among Docker-native startups, AWS and GCE deployments, and early on-premise environments.

 In the Italian context

-As of 2013-2014 CoreOS is experimentally adopted by advanced Italian teams (Docker-native startups, research labs, some large ISPs).
-With Kubernetes’ arrival (2015) and the maturation of Italian public cloud offerings, the CoreOS philosophy integrates into the fabric of Italian container platforms, both on-premise and cloud.
+As of late 2013 CoreOS is experimentally adopted by advanced Italian teams (Docker-native startups, research labs, some large ISPs).
+The Italian market is just at the start of the container curve.